pisinger/pisinger.github.io/_posts/2025-08-01-demystifying-konnectivity-in-k8s.md

 ## 🔗 VNet Integration: The Comeback of Direct Control Plane to Node Communication

 The introduction of `API Server VNet Integration` <https://learn.microsoft.com/en-us/azure/aks/api-server-vnet-integration> marks a major milestone in optimizing secure communication between the control plane and cluster nodes, specifically when accessing the kubelet API.

-By bypassing the Konnectivity server for selected operations, this feature trims latency and simplifies network architecture, especially for high-frequency tasks like exec or logs.
-So with that, the managed control plane is being able to connect directly to the kubelet API on nodes via private IPs, without needing the Konnectivity server as an intermediary.
+By allowing selected operations to bypass the Konnectivity server, this feature reduces latency and streamlines the network architecture, especially for high-frequency tasks like exec and logs.
+With this enhancement, the managed control plane can now connect directly to the kubelet API on nodes using private IPs, eliminating the need for Konnectivity as an intermediary in these scenarios.

+The below how to enable this feature on an existing AKS cluster:

 ```powershell
 az aks update --name "clusterName" --resource-group "resourceGroup" --enable-apiserver-vnet-integration --apiserver-subnet-id "apiserver-subnet-resource-id"
 ```

 > While the API server can now directly access the kubelet API on nodes using private IPs and an internal load balancer, it's important to note that Admission Controller Webhook traffic still relies on Konnectivity.
 These webhooks require reverse connections from the control plane to the nodes, and Konnectivity continues to play a crucial role in securely enabling that communication path.
 Based on my own observations, this part of the setup appears to remain unchanged
-<{: .prompt-warning}>
+{: .prompt-warning}

 In practice, combining both technologies offers the best of both worlds: